tycrek/degoogle/degoogle.md

 - Pay
 - YouTube
   - [NewPipe](https://newpipe.schabi.org/) - Powerful open-source YouTube alternative available from F-Droid.
 Supports audio only; background playback; picture-in-picture; no ads.
+  - [FreeTube](https://github.com/FreeTubeApp/FreeTube) - Open-source YouTube client that uses the Invidio.us API to serve content.
+Not on F-Droid, but you can download the APK from GitHub. (thanks u/wesaphzt)
   - [YouTube Vanced](https://forum.xda-developers.com/android/apps-games/app-youtube-vanced-edition-t3758757) (if you are desperate) - Please read the XDA post before deciding to use this.
 - Authenticator
   - [andOTP](https://github.com/andOTP/andOTP) - Open-source 2FA app available from F-Droid. *Editor note: I use this one*